terralang/terra/docs/api.md

 When `true` function when be always inlined.
 When `false` the function will never be inlined.
 By default, functions will be inlined at the discretion of LLVM's function inliner.

+---

+    func:setoptimized(bool)

+All Terra functions are optimized by default (equivalent of Clang `-O3`).
+Pass `false` to this method to disable optimization (equivalent of Clang `-O0`).

+---

+    func:setcallingconv(string)

+Set the calling convention of the function.
+LLVM's default calling convention is used by default.
+Valid values are the same as can be specified in [LLVM's text-based assembly language](https://llvm.org/docs/LangRef.html#calling-conventions).
+(Note that, as of the time of writing, the official LLVM documentation is incomplete, particularly for target-specific calling conventions.
+For additional calling conventions, it may be necessary to consult the [source code directly](https://github.com/llvm/llvm-project/blob/llvmorg-13.0.0/llvm/lib/IR/AsmWriter.cpp#L289-L339).)

 Types
 -----